Cancellation or suspension of Assistance for Isolated Children (AIC) 102-10030040

 If the applicant has a correspondence nominee, contact must be attempted with the nominee before the payment is suspended.

-Applicants must be told of the decision to suspend their payment.
+Applicants must be told of the decision to cancel or suspend their payment.
 If an automatic letter is not issued by the system, a manual letter must be issued with:

 - date of effect